 Are you really a doctor?

 Yes, I don’t just play one on the internet.
 I am a chiropractic physician, but not the typical chiropractor you may have been to or heard of.
-I use various holistic methods to get a person healthy again and back on their road to fitness.
-I have been trained in the fields of functional neurology, biochemistry, acupressure meridian therapies, applied kinesiology, and dietary and lifestyle-modification methods.
+I use various holistic methods to restore a person’s health and get them back on their road to fitness.
+I have been trained in the fields of functional neurology, biochemistry, acupressure meridian therapies, applied kinesiology, along with dietary and lifestyle-modification methods.
+I currently teach my health care protocol called Systems Health Care to students and doctors throughout the US and Europe.
 If you could sum up in a few words what I do, the most apt definition would perhaps be “complementary medicine,” or “holistic health care.”
-I don’t use the word “alternative” because for me, my family, and many of my patients, this type of health care is not alternative; it is the only one we follow.
+I don’t use the word “alternative” because for me, my family, and many of my patients, this type of health care is not alternative – it is the only one we follow.
 Merging functional neurology and nutritional biochemistry into mainstream natural health care is the essence of what I do.
 As a chiropractic physician, my interest is in the entire body – a body that is constantly changing from an infinite amount of external and internal stimuli it receives every day.
 Doctor means teacher.
-That is my job – to teach you how to live healthier lives and sort through all the propaganda out there.
+That is my job – to teach you how to live the healthiest life possible and sort through all the propaganda out there.

 So you’re not a foot doctor, but what’s the big deal with the feet?

 The Sock Doc is not just about the feet.
-It’s not even just about structure and one’s muscles, bones, tendons, and ligaments.
-It’s about the health of the entire body and listening to signs and signals your feet, as well as the rest of your body, may be giving you to tell you how well you’re doing, or perhaps how well you’re not doing.
+It’s not even just about body structure or your muscles, bones, tendons, and ligaments.
+It’s about the health of the entire body and learning to listen to the signs and signals your feet, as well as the rest of your body, may be giving you to tell you how well you are or perhaps you are not doing.
 Healthy people have healthy feet.
 They don’t need a supportive, cushioned shoe.
 They can walk barefoot comfortably.
-They don’t need their feet rubbed at night, (though it is nice!).
+They don’t need their feet rubbed at night, (although it is nice!).
 Health means different things to many people.
-Many people see their family general practitioners and are told during their annual physical that they’re healthy because no disease can be found.
-Yet they often can’t walk more than ten minutes without pain somewhere or needing to stop to catch their breath.
-They may wake up every day with achy joints and need coffee to get going and then a drink or pill to get them to sleep at night, as well as other medication to keep their cholesterol or blood pressure “in check”.
-But that is not health.
-The World Health Organization states, “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity,” though I think it’s safe to say very few adhere to this definition; we’re a lot unhealthier than we think.
+Many people see their family general practitioner and are told during their annual physical that they’re healthy because no disease can be found.
+Yet they often can’t walk more than ten minutes without pain or having to stop to catch their breath.
+Many wake up every day with achy joints, need coffee to get going and then a drink or pill to get them to sleep at night.
+With the addition of other medications to keep their cholesterol or blood pressure “in check”,this is clearly not health.
+The World Health Organization states, “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
+Though I think it’s safe to say very few adhere to this definition; we’re a lot unhealthier than we think.

 Yes, I’m saying that if you’re taking any drug for any reason you’re really not healthy, despite what you’d like to believe.
-Sure I realize that people are on certain medications to keep them alive and others take them so they don’t kill themselves, or someone else.
+Sure, I realize that some people are on certain medications to keep them alive and others take them so they don’t kill themselves, or someone else.
 I am not against these types of drugs.
-The same goes for antibiotics and other similar medications that can get someone out of a crisis situation quickly so their health can be restored sooner, rather than later.
-But don’t kid yourself – if you’re taking a pill to sleep at night, or one to help you get through the day, or one to alter your hormones, or one to lose weight, or one to lower your cholesterol, or one to stop your heartburn, or one to relieve pain, you’re not healthy – despite what the man or woman in their high-clad shoes with the “Dr” in front of their name is telling you.
+The same goes for antibiotics and other similar medications that can get someone out of a crisis situation quickly in order for their health to be restored sooner rather than later.
+But don’t kid yourself – if you’re taking a pill to sleep at night, or one to help you get through the day, or one to alter your hormones or mood, or one to lose weight, or one to lower your cholesterol, or one to stop your heartburn, or one to relieve pain – you’re not healthy – despite what the man or woman in their high-clad shoes with the “Dr” in front of their name may be telling you.

 Who are your typical patients?

-The range of people who come to me for care include software engineers, professors, housewives (and their kids), professional hockey players, professional dancers, and athletes and coaches from Duke and University of North Carolina.
-I see endurance type athletes such as runners, cyclists, triathletes, and other types of athletes ranging in different abilities.
+The range of people who come to me for care include software engineers, professors, housewives (and their kids), professional hockey players, professional dancers, and athletes as well as coaches from both Duke and the University of North Carolina.
+I see endurance type athletes such as runners, cyclists, triathletes, and various other types of athletes that cross all ranges of abilities.
 Many of my patients travel from other states to see me in my office.
-I’m often the guy who they end up seeing after all the other conventional and usually over-priced treatments have failed.
+Often I am the guy who they end up seeing after all the other conventional and usually over-priced treatments have failed.
 Read some coach and athlete testimonials.

 Why don’t you wear shoes?

-While there’s no substitute for going barefoot, socks are the next best thing.
 The feet are the foundation upon which you rely on all day long.
-Each foot is home to approximately 7,000 nerve endings and the information they receive and pass on to the rest of the body is anything less than extraordinary.
+Each foot is home to thousands of nerve endings and the information they receive and then pass on to the rest of the body is anything less than extraordinary.
 When your foot feels the ground, (or whatever is below it, including any footwear), the thousands of touch receptors in the nerve endings feed back to the rest of the entire nervous system.
-Since your nervous system runs your entire body, any foot impairment, dysfunction, injury, pain, or improper footwear can not only hinder you directly, (such as lower leg function and balance), but your entire health.
-Yet so many stand in shoes for eight to sixteen hours a day?
+Since your nervous system runs your entire body, any foot impairment, dysfunction, injury, pain, or improper footwear can not only hinder things such as your lower leg function and balance directly, but also your entire health.
+Yet so many choose to stand in shoes for eight to sixteen hours a day?

 What is your philosophy and how are you different than other doctors?

 I’m much more interested in the cause of the health problem or injury than just merely addressing its symptoms.
-I like to tell patients I’m going to diagnose the health process that has gone awry, not just the symptoms.
+I like to tell patients that what I am going to diagnose is their health process that has gone awry, and not just the symptoms they are experiencing as an illness or injury.
 For example, an aching knee might be due to something else taking place, distant to where the actual pain is felt in the knee.
-An imbalance of the muscles of the leg and foot could be the cause of knee pain in one person; for someone else, the knee hurts because of improper footwear; or for another sufferer, the knee pain might be associated with too much stress from a poor diet and overtraining.
-Compared to conventional therapies which offer treatment of the symptoms via drugs, surgery, and physical therapy, dealing with the cause provides a more effective, faster, and rewarding remedy, not to mention it’s often much less expensive.
+An imbalance in the muscles of the leg and foot could be the cause of knee pain in one person.
+For someone else, the knee hurts because of improper footwear.
+For another sufferer, the knee pain might be associated with too much stress from a poor diet and overtraining.
+Compared to conventional therapies which offer treatment of the symptoms via drugs, surgery, and physical therapy, the process of dealing with the cause provides a more effective, faster, and rewarding remedy.
+It is safe to also mention that approaching health in this manner is often much less expensive.
 You’d be surprised how quickly injuries and other health problems can be resolved when they’re dealt with on a cause-oriented, individual level.
 It’s a very patient-individualized practice!

 Why not just see a foot doctor such as a podiatrist?

-If your foot hurts then a doctor of such is very skilled at looking at that foot and addressing only that foot.
-Typically orthotics, anti-inflammatory medications, and certain therapies are prescribed, such as stretching.
-Despite the lack of evidence that any of these therapies address the true problem (of the foot), they are still the way things are done.
-Stretching may provide temporary relief to plantar fasciitis, a NSAID might reduce pain and inflammation, and an orthotic might lend support to any already dysfunctioning area, but none of these therapies will treat the root cause.
+If your foot hurts then a doctor as such is very skilled at looking at that foot and addressing only that foot.
+Typically remedies such as orthotics, anti-inflammatory medications, and certain therapies are prescribed, such as stretching.
+Despite the lack of evidence that any of these therapies adequately address the true problem (of the foot), this is still the way things are done in mainstream medical offices.
+Stretching may provide temporary relief to plantar fasciitis, an NSAID might reduce pain and inflammation, and an orthotic might lend support to any already dysfunctioning area, but none of these therapies will treat the root cause.
 When was the last time a podiatrist looked at your other (normal) foot?
-Or even perhaps more importantly, when was it he or she examined the opposite upper body limb?
-Or how about those 2” heel shoes you walked in on?
+Or even perhaps more importantly, when was it that he or she examined the opposite upper body limb?
+Shall we talk about those 2” heel shoes you walked into their office wearing?

 What is your own athletic background?

-I have competed in 20 Ironman races as well as countless other triathlons, as well as bicycle races and running races – trail and road.
+I have competed in 20 Ironman races and countless other triathlons, as well as road, trail, and bike races.
 I am a six-time qualifier and finisher of the Ironman Hawaii World Championship Triathlon.
 I’ve been an All-American Triathlete twice, in 1997 and 2004.
-Currently I’m focusing on trail running and MovNat training.
-With my experience training and racing competitively for 20 years, I have unique qualifications and insight as both a competitive athlete and a doctor.
-So yes, I talk the talk and walk the walk.
+Currently I’m focusing on trail running, natural movement and Original Strength training, and kettlebell training.
+With my experience in training and racing competitively for over 20 years, I have unique qualifications and insight as both a competitive athlete and a doctor.
+So yes, I talk the talk and I walk the walk.

 How often do you get injured?